-Conor Clune is a lecturer at the University of New South Wales.
+Conor Clune is a lecturer in the School of Accounting at the UNSW Business School.
 He holds a Bachelor of Commerce (Accounting) and an MSc in Strategic Management from the University College Dublin.
 He completed his PhD at the University of Amsterdam.

-Conor’s primary area of research is corporate social responsibility.
-He is also interested in corruption and the accounting profession.
+Conor’s research addresses governance and accounting.
+He has a particular interest in corporate social responsibility, accounting in sport, and governance and regulation in the accounting profession.
 He specialises in case-based research methods.

 Conor previously worked in the tax department of PwC Dublin where he qualified as a Chartered Accountant.
 He also worked as a credit analyst for KBC Bank.